A Guide to Onboarding and Offboarding Employees for Risk Prevention

 Offboarding is a retroactive process.
 It’s about removing access to systems and tools rather than giving it.
 While this process tends to receive less attention than onboarding, executing it well is imperative to any security program.

-That said, how should you get involved in the offboarding process?
-The steps below outline how IT can play an integral part in data protection during an employee’s departure.
+If that’s the case at your organization, follow the steps below to understand how IT can play an integral part in data protection during an employee’s departure.

 1. Determine risk level